awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

 For more information, see the [Amazon DynamoDB Getting Started Guide](https://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/)\.
+If you use a customer managed AWS KMS CMK to encrypt data at rest in DynamoDB, the service must have permission to use the CMK on the caller's behalf\.
+For more information, see [Customer Managed CMK](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/encryption.howitworks.html#managed-cmk-customer-managed) in the *Amazon DynamoDB Getting Started Guide*\.

 ------